Is this the coolest thing to do in Stanthorpe?

 But it was when they opened The Shed Café and started baking their infamous apple pie, that things really started to ripen.

-Think: A mountainous pile of freshly picked and sliced apple, cooked to the perfect softness and flavoured with just the right amount of cinnamon, encased in a deliciously crisp yet buttery pastry that’s never overpowering.
+Think mountainous piles of freshly picked and sliced apple, cooked to the perfect softness and flavoured with just the right amount of cinnamon, encased in a deliciously crisp yet buttery pastry that’s never overpowering.
 The apples are the stars here, remember?

 Served up with a scoop of their apple cider-laced ice cream and whipped cream, the Suttons go through 40 pies a week.
 In fact, come holiday time they can go through up to 20 pies a day!
 Yet modest Ros swears the pie is just “an old school recipe made in my trusty Pyrex dishes”.